vangoghworldwide/linkedart/README.md

 http://vocab.getty.edu/aat/300041273 | Prints

 ### Link to VGW URI
 To identify how your artwork relates to Van Gogh Worldwide provide a *see_also* link to a VGW URI.
-The VGW URI is based on the Fnumber.
-The VGW URIs can be found by searching for a work on [vangoghworldwide.org](http://vangoghworldwide.org).
-Use the url of the artwork page, but make sure to use **https://** and include **/data** in the path.
-Thus the url for the artwork https://vangoghworldwide.org/artwork/F4 becomes the VGW URI https://vangoghworldwide.org/data/artwork/F4.
+The VGW URI is based on the Fnumber: https://vangoghworldwide.org/data/artwork/{F-NUMBER} (without trailing zeros: https://vangoghworldwide.org/data/artwork/F1).

 Notice that the reference to De La Faille sometimes contains additional lettering, arabic or Roman numbers, eg. F1009a, F1116ar, F1664-13 or FXXXIII.
 These additions are part of the URI.